 The left area has come to Miller’s concept to serve as de Kock’s emergency wicketkeeping understudy.
 But how hard is it to put a stumper on standby in South Africa after which onto the plane if wishes are, considering there are in no way fewer than two and once in a while as many as four days among institution games?

 Whatever.
 Amla is the key.
-If he has a terrific World Cup, so do South Africa.
-If he doesn’t, neither do they.
+If he has a terrific World Cup, so does South Africa.
+Suppose he doesn’t, and neither do they.
 He will depart huge footwear to fill, and, at 36, he’s near leaving them.
-But take into account, too, his toddler shoes.
+But take into account his toddler shoes, too.